cpacker/MemGPT/docs/contributing.md

 ## Installing from source

-To install MemGPT from source, you can simply clone the repo:
+To install MemGPT from source, start by cloning the repo:
 ```sh
 git clone git@github.com:cpacker/MemGPT.git
 ```